Magic in the Reich

-There are three major mage colleges to choose from in the Reich itself: the Imperial College, Berlin; the Hamburg Mage School, and the Armed Forces Mage College.
+There are four major mage colleges to choose from in the Reich itself: the Imperial College, Berlin; the Hamburg Mage School; the Bremen College of Magic; and the Armed Forces Mage College.
 In addition, the Schutzstaffel runs its own, invitation-only magical training facility near Bremen, as part of the SS-Schule Haus.

 The arcane education at the first two of these is biased towards those disciplines most useful for the smooth running of the State itself, and the day-to-day well-being of the Citizenry.
 In contrast, but probably not surprisingly, the Armed Forces Mage College and the SS-Schule Haus concentrate on the military aspects of magic.
 That is not to say that the disciplines are exclusively taught at one establishment or the other – there is crossover – but the overall bias is there in the general funding and educational standards of each magical speciality at each school, as well as the mundane grounding that goes with it.

 The teaching of magic and duration of courses is similar to that at Sable Mage College of the SCMM (with equivalent points costings), and a magical education will normally also include mundane specialisation in related subjects.